How To Fix Egg Damaged Car Paint

 Just remember to clean the area without causing any more paint damage.
 DON'T use paper towels, old rags or any other cloth/applicator that will scratch the surface.
 Also, don't use glass cleaner which is designed for cleaning glass.
 If you've done any of these, don't panic.
 You've given yourself more work to do but it can be fixed.

-With your car in the shade so that the paint finish is cool to the touch, wash your car with either einszett car wash shampoo to remove any loose dirt and contaminants.
-Or, if your car is already clean, just wash the area to be treated with Waterless Wash to remove any loose dust or debris in the affected area so you won't cause additional scratches while treating the area.
+With your car in the shade so that the paint finish is cool to the touch, wash your car with a car wash shampoo like Perls Shampoo to remove any loose dirt and contaminants.
+Or, if your car is already clean, just wash the area to be treated with a quick detailer like Kenotek Showroom Shine to remove any loose dust or debris in the affected area so you won't cause additional scratches while treating the area.